-If the motorhome is to be backed into the parking site, try to have that site be on the driver's left-hand side, as this will allow the driver to watch the rear of the motorhome.
+If the motorhome is to be backed into the parking site, try to have that site be on the driver's lefthand side, as this will allow the driver to watch the rear of the motorhome.
 Back up slowly and use the side mirrors and the back-up camera as a guide or, better yet, have another person outside providing guidance to help park the motorhome.

 When the motorhome is finally situated, shift the transmission into park, set the foot-operated park brake, and then turn "off" the engine.
+Activate the hydraulic leveling system to level and stabilize the motorhome.